gideonibemerejr/SEI-CC-2/work/w05/d2/01-js-promises/js-promises.md

 #### Example - Seeding a Database
 <br>

-- **Seeding** a database is the process populating a database with some initial data.
+- **Seeding** a database is the process of populating a database with some initial data.

-- Use cases for seeding a database include, for example:
+- Use cases for seeding a database include:
 	- Creating an initial _admin_ user
 	- To provide data for lookup tables/collections.
 For example, in a inventory app for a grocery store, you might seed a _departments_ table/collection with values like `Deli`, `Dairy`, `Bakery`, `Meat & Seafood`, etc.